gravitational/teleport/docs/4.2/features/enhanced_session_recording.md

 Furthermore, due to their unstructured nature, session recordings are difficult to ingest and perform monitoring/alerting on.

+!!!
+Note:

+    Enhanced Session Recording requires all parts of the Teleport system to be running 4.2+.

 # Requirements:

 ## 1. Check / Patch Kernel.